hugoycj/2.5d-gaussian-splatting/README.md

 - [x] (**18/04/2024**) Add mask preparation script and mask loss
 - [x] (**24/04/2024**) Add a tutorial on how to use the DTU, BlendedMVS, and MobileBrick datasets for training
 - [x] (**27/04/2024**) Implemented simplified distortion loss (Latest Version [GauStudio Rasterizer](https://github.com/GAP-LAB-CUHK-SZ/gaustudio/tree/master/submodules/gaustudio-diff-gaussian-rasterization) is needed)
-- [ ] Improve mesh quality by integrating monocular prior similar to [dn-splatter](https://github.com/maturk/dn-splatter) and [gaussian_surfels](https://turandai.github.io/projects/gaussian_surfels/)
+- [ ] Enhance 2DGS geometry by integrating a monocular prior similar to [dn-splatter](https://github.com/maturk/dn-splatter) and [gaussian_surfels](https://turandai.github.io/projects/gaussian_surfels/)
-- [ ] Improve training efficiency.
+- [ ] Improve mesh extraction quality by fusing the depth at the intersected point

 ## Implementation
 ### Naive 2DGS